riscv-software-src/riscof/docs/source/plugins.rst

     * - ``${mabi}``
       - The abi to be used for compiling the test.
 This is in the format expected by mabi argument of gcc.
     * - ${target_isa}
-      - This is the ISA specified in the input ISA yaml.
+      - This is the ISA specified in the input ISA YAML.
 The idea is that it can be used to configure the model at run time via cli arguments if necessary.
     * - ``${test_bin}``
       - The name of the binary file to be created after compilation.
 Can be ignored.
 Custom names can be used as long as the ``RUN_TARGET`` command picks up the correct binary to execute on the target.
     * - ``${signature_file}``